Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/transportation/vehicles.md

 # September 1st, 2020 Livestream
 * Q&A: Will the Factory Cart be available as Merch? https://www.youtube.com/watch?v=i1iL8KXmptE

+# March 9th, 2019 Livestream
+* Q&A: Why is Coal so rare?
+It's almost impossible to find a good Coal spot. https://www.youtube.com/watch?v=YwhXtnyk8YE
+* Q&A: Weirdest bug you guys fixed https://www.youtube.com/watch?v=ybgZUbANGrM
+* Q&A: Tractor, but "Sugar Cube" is mentioned in the description? https://www.youtube.com/watch?v=qvzPjISX75Y
+* Q&A: I don't understand the autopilot for the Tractor? https://www.youtube.com/watch?v=V7BwnNzG8I0
+* Q&A: Will there be lamps for night? https://www.youtube.com/watch?v=SiS0HGq7_oU
+* Q&A: Do you guys plan on adding filters to Truck Stations? https://www.youtube.com/watch?v=HzaMvf15Ty8
+* Q&A: I've activated autopilot but it doesn't run? https://www.youtube.com/watch?v=yzhYoMChQ6Q

 # August 25th, 2020 Livestream
 * Snutt Talk: Improving on Vehicles https://clips.twitch.tv/AmazonianAnnoyingSushiUncleNox